biomechatronics001/NCSU-GEARS-Reinforcement-Learning-Humanoid-Control/README.md

 * Install Isaac Gym

   1. Download Isaac Gym Preview 4 from https://developer.nvidia.com/isaac-gym
-  2. Extract the zip package in the virtual environment folder.
+  2. Extract the zip package to get the ``isaacgym`` folder and save it to whereever you want it to live.
-  3. ``cd isaacgym_lib/python && pip install -e .`` to install the requirements.
+  3. ``cd /path/to/isaacgym/python && pip install -e .`` to install the requirements.
-  4. Test the installation by running an example: ``cd isaacgym/python/examples && python 1080_balls_of_solitude.py``.
+  4. Test the installation by running an example: ``cd /path/to/isaacgym/python/examples && python 1080_balls_of_solitude.py``.

-  **Note**:: You should be able to see a new window apperaing with a group of balls falling
+  **Note**: You should be able to see a new window apperaing with a group of balls falling

   ![IsaacGymDemo](./resources/balls_of_solitude.png)